neeraj779/Student-DBMS/README.md

 - search the students
 - update login password

-:round_pushpin: I have included login screen in Sathyabama Student Record System, So that only Sathyabama Staffs will be able to login to this application in order to protect the data.

 :zap: In this project i have used some of following C/C++ concepts:

 &emsp;:one: fopen <br />